ReesMorrison/BlogThemes/content/blog/2021-02-03-alcohol-woolf-nichols/AlcoholWoolfNichols.md

 description: Description for the page
 ---

 At the start of this scene from Edward Albee’s play, a wife (Martha, Elizabeth Taylor) verbally attacks her husband (George, Richard Burton), who plays an Associate Professor of History at the college led by Martha’s father.
 With two shocked guests presents, she paces as she swirls a cocktail glass with ice and a half drink in it.
 She has been drinking steadily.
 If you would like to watch the 1:41 scene as it was directed by Mike Nichols, here it is on YouTube.
-YouTubehttps://www.youtube.com/watch?v=nInE5TITzE8 .
-The dialogue below comes from script-o-rama. http://www.script-o-rama.com/movie_scripts/w/whos-afraid-of-virginia-woolf-script.html
+[I'm an inline-style link with title](https://www.youtube.com/watch?v=nInE5TITzE8 "Scene on YouTube").
+The dialogue below comes from script-o-rama.
+[I'm an inline-style link](http://www.script-o-rama.com/movie_scripts/w/whos-afraid-of-virginia-woolf-script.html)

 Martha: I actually fell for him.
 It!
 That!
 There!